liliakai/whispersystems.org/_posts/2013-08-22-asynchronous-security.md

 ## Asynchronous Life

 OTR was designed for synchronous transports.
-It works well for desktop IM clients, but is not well tailored for the mobile environment, where a number of factors such as the OS process model, battery constraints, and network conditions have conspired to make mobile messaging systems asynchronous.
+It works well for desktop IM clients, but is not well-tailored for the mobile environment, where a number of factors such as the OS process model, battery constraints, and network conditions have conspired to make mobile messaging systems asynchronous.